graciellehigino/ms_range_interactions/manuscript.md

 in the predator to prey dissimilarity (x-axis), while the prey is the focal one in the prey to predator dissimilarity (y-axis).
-One of the predators, *Canis aurea*, is not represented in the image because it's an extreme case (where all its range is supressed by the absence of preys) and it would make the interpretation of the data more difficult.](figures/beta-div_pred-species.png){#fig:geo_diss}
+One of the predators, *Canis aurea*, is not represented in the image because it's an extreme case (where all its range is suppressed by the absence of preys) and it would make the interpretation of the data more difficult.](figures/beta-div_pred-species.png){#fig:geo_diss}

 There was high variation in the overlap of predator and prey ranges (@fig:geo_diss).
-The range of several predators were well covered by preys (low values of both prey-predator and predator-prey geographic dissimilarity values), yet the ranges of some predators and prey were completely asynchronous, with no overlap (values of 1 for both overlap metrics; @fig:geo_diss).
+The range of several predators were well covered by preys (low values of both prey-predator and predator-prey geographic dissimilarity values), yet the ranges of some predators and preys were completely asynchronous, with no overlap (values of 1 for both overlap metrics; @fig:geo_diss).
 For example, the range of *Canis aureus* is not covered by any prey species, whereas *Panthera pardus* exhibited highly variable levels of overlap with prey taxa ([@tbl:everyone]).